Probabilistic risk aversion for generalized rank-dependent functions: Generalized rank-dependent functions

+we obtain It follows that p-quasi-convexity of $I_h$ on $\M^v$ is equivalent to that of $R_{h,v}$ on $\M$, noting that $F, G$ can be arbitrarily chosen from $\M$ and $F',G'$ can be arbitrarily chosen from $\M^v$.
+This completes the proof. \end{proof}

+The signed Choquet function $I_h$ in the above proposition can be replaced by any functionals $\rho$, and $\rho_v(F):=\rho(F\circ v^{-1})$ should take place of $R_{h,v}$ simultaneously.
+To characterize p-quasi-convexity of generalized rank-dependent functions, Proposition \ref{prop-transform} implies that we can alternatively consider the characterization of the same property in the class of signed Choquet functions.
+As a result, p-quasi-convexity of $R_{h,v}$ only depends on the distortion function $h$.
+More precisely, we will show below that the property of $h$ determines p-quasi-convexity of $R_{h,v}$ under Assumption \ref{assm:1} if $v\in\mathcal V_{\M}$ (Theorem \ref{th-main}), but the situation is different if $v$ can only take two values (Proposition \ref{prop:two-point}).
+It is trivial that p-quasi-convexity holds for all $h\in\mathcal H^{\rm BV}$ if $v$ is a constant function.

+We define a few special cases of signed Choquet functions that will appear later in our characterization result.
+An \emph{asymmetric (negative) spread} is the mapping

 where $a,b \ge 0$.
 Note that $-S_{1,1}=Q_1-Q_0$ is the usual spread of the support of the distribution.
 We omit ``negative" below for simplicity and call $S_{a,b}$ an asymmetric spread.
-Finally, we consider the \emph{scaled quantile-spread mixture}, given by
+The \emph{scaled quantile-spread mixture} is given by

-A scaled quantile-spread mixture is the sum of an asymmetric spread $S_{a,b}$ and a scaled mixed quantile $kQ_\alpha^c$, and it includes mixed quantiles and asymmetric spreads as special cases by setting $(a,b)=(0,0)$ or $k=0$.
+A scaled quantile-spread mixture is the sum of an asymmetric spread $S_{a,b}$ and a scaled mixed quantile $kQ_\alpha^c$, and this class includes mixed quantiles, asymmetric spreads. and min-quantile mixtures as special cases.
 Note that we allow $\alpha=0$ or $\alpha=1$ in \eqref{eq-H2}, which leads to $ aQ_0- bQ_1$ where $a\ge 0$ or $b\ge 0$, but it does not include the case $a,b<0$.
 Figure \ref{fig:distortion} reports an example of the distortion functions of an asymmetric spread, a scaled mixed quantile and a scaled quantile-spread mixture.